cue-lang/cue/doc/ref/spec.md

 That said, every implementation must:

 - Represent integer values with at least 256 bits.
-- Represent floating-point values, with a mantissa of at least 256 bits and a signed binary exponent of at least 16 bits.
+- Represent floating-point values with a mantissa of at least 256 bits and a signed binary exponent of at least 16 bits.
 - Give an error if unable to represent an integer value precisely.
 - Give an error if unable to represent a floating-point value due to overflow.
 - Round to the nearest representable value if unable to represent a floating-point value due to limits on precision.
-These requirements apply to the result of any expression except for builtin functions for which an unusual loss of precision must be explicitly documented.
+These requirements apply to the result of any expression except for builtin functions, for which an unusual loss of precision must be explicitly documented.

 ### Strings